 You’re not giving yourself a break

 I used to think that breaks were counter-productive.
-If I had a task to complete I’d tell myself to just get it out of the way and then take a break afterwards.
+If I had a task to complete I’d tell myself to just get it out of the way and then take a break afterward.
 Unfortunately (as with most people), the longer I went without a break the slower I worked, which in turn spaced out my breaks even more.

 Don’t fall into this trap.
 Take regular short breaks to make sure that your mind has a chance to process everything you’ve just done and can go at your work once more with a fresh outlook.

 There’s no set rule for the amount of breaks you should take (my advice would be to experiment and see what works), but you can always use an app to track your time and automatically tell you when to take a break.
-Pomello, for example, uses the Pomodoro Technique to give you a five minute break every half hour, and a 15 minute break every hour and a half.
+Pomello, for example, uses the Pomodoro Technique to give you a five-minute break every half hour, and a 15-minute break every hour and a half.

 You’re not prioritizing your tasks

-The final common element which kills your workflow towards the end of your work day is how to prioritize tasks.
+The final common element which kills your workflow towards the end of your workday is how to prioritize tasks.
 Now, it stands to reason that if you have one big task and lots of smaller tasks you’ll want to do the smaller tasks first to clear your schedule and focus on the big one later, right?

 I used to do exactly the same thing, delaying the tasks I was dreading by filling my morning with smaller admin and clearing my inbox.
-The problem with that is that I would be constantly thinking (and worrying) about the task to come during the smaller items, which made them take longer, and by the time I reached the horrible task I was almost tapped out mentally.
+The problem with that is that I would be constantly thinking (and worrying) about the task to come during the smaller items, which made them take longer and by the time I reached the horrible task I was almost tapped out mentally.

 Most days I wouldn’t even end up starting on my ugliest task or, at best, I’d work late into the night to make up for working at a slower pace.

 It’s vital to organize your tasks to know what you need to tackle first, but in doing so you need to tackle the most important, ugliest task on your list first.
-Think of it like ripping off a band aid - by getting rid of the worst thing quickly, what follows seems like child’s play.
+Think of it like ripping off a band-aid - by getting rid of the worst thing quickly, what follows seems like child’s play.

-Obviously there are other ways to boost your productivity (improving your grammar, outsourcing part of your business, taking on a virtual assistant), but sometimes the simple tricks are best.
+Obviously, there are other ways to boost your productivity (improving your grammar, outsourcing part of your business, taking on a virtual assistant), but sometimes the simple tricks are best.
 Don’t make the same mistakes I did - keep your productivity consistent throughout the day by drinking more water, taking regular breaks, and effectively prioritizing your tasks.